ShimmyMySherbet/Drive-Icon-Changer/README.md

 ## The Icon doesn't change, what do I do?

 After you change the icon, windows caches the thumbnail for the drive.
-This means that it's not retriving the new icon from the USB or Drive.
+This means that it's not retrieving the new icon from the USB or Drive.
 The solution to fix this, is emptying window's thumbnail cache.
-This can be done through the Disck Clean-Up utility.
+This can be done through the Disk Clean-Up utility.
 There is a shortcut to this tool in the help menu, accessed through the 'Help' button.
 <img src="https://i.ibb.co/TKxrZ6r/image.png" width="650px">

 # Downloads